CSB5/driver_evaluation/README.md

 # Evaluate new methods using the evaluation scripts

-1) Analyze data for the different cancer types using the new method(s)
+1) Analyze data for the different cancer types using the new method

-2) Convert the output of the method into unified result format defined above.
-The file should be written for each cancer type in EVALUATION_DATA_SET/RESULTS/CANCER_TYPE/method_name.result
+2) Convert the output file of the method into the unified result format defined above.
+The result files should be named according to the cancer type analysed with a '.result' extention (e.g. GBM.result) and organized in a single directory.
+The name of the directory will be used as the method name in the evaluation result files.

 3) Run the evaluation script <driver_evaluation.pl>